newling/rocm-libraries/shared/race-emulator/README.md

 ## Integration status

 race-emulator is integrated into rocm-libraries in two places.
-Both require `HIPBLASLT_ENABLE_RACE_EMULATOR` to be enabled, which is the default when building from the monorepo (see
-[Enabling race-emulator in hipblaslt](#enabling-race-emulator-in-hipblaslt)).
+Both require the cmake option `HIPBLASLT_ENABLE_RACE_EMULATOR` to be enabled, which is the default when building from the monorepo (see [Enabling race-emulator in hipblaslt](#enabling-race-emulator-in-hipblaslt)).

 1. **tensilelite-client**: Race checking can be enabled in Tensile YAML